overwolf/overwolf.github.io/docs/start/sdk-introduction.md

 Overwolf's SDK unlocks in-game app development, and the documents listed in the left-hand side navigation bar have all the information you need to create apps using Overwolf’s diverse [APIs](../api/overwolf-api-overview).
 To get you started, here are some important basics:

-## Whitelist as a developer
+## Get whitelisted as a developer

-Only whitelisted Overwolf developer accounts can load or install apps that not available on the Overwolf store, including unreleased beta versions.
-If you are not whitelisted you will not be able to run or install such apps, which means testing your work in progress will be hard.
+Only whitelisted Overwolf developer accounts can load or install apps that are not available on the Overwolf store, including unreleased beta versions.
+If you are not whitelisted, you will not be able to run or install such apps, which means that testing your work in progress will be difficult.
 Therefore, start by [submitting your app proposal](https://overwolf.github.io/docs/start/submit-app-proposal#legal) in order to get whitelisted.

 ## App architecture